13 Things to Do in Lisbon at Christmas

 Thus, those interested can attend concerts in several churches, mainly of Baroque sacred music and enjoy, at the same time, the architecture and art of these temples, among which are the Church of Grace, the Basilica of Estrela, the Church of Santo Domingo and the Church of San Roque.

-This circus show has been entertaining all audiences for more than 125 years and has become one of the most important symbols of Christmas celebrations in the city.
+This circus show has been entertaining all audiences for over 125 years and has become one of the most important symbols of Christmas celebrations in the city.
+In addition, the show they perform does not include animals and is designed for everyone to enjoy the performances, regardless of their age.

 Practical information

-• Prices: although I recommend checking if there have been changes in prices, they usually range from €18 to €25, depending on the seats reserved.
+- Prices: although I recommend checking if there have been changes in prices, they usually range from €18 to €25, depending on the seats reserved.

 12. Participate (or cheer) in the San Silvestre race

-The race also has a section for children, the "Mini São Silvestre da Pequenada", which is half the distance of the adult race.
+The race also has a section for children, the "Mini São Silvestre da Pequenada", with half the distance of the adult race.
 Unlike what happens in other cities, the Lisbon San Silvestre does not have a fixed date of celebration, so I recommend you to check when it takes place on its website.
 There you will also find how to register.

-13. Say goodbye to the year in Lisbon celebrating New Year's Eve.
+13. Say goodbye to the year in Lisbon celebrating New Year's Eve

 What is customary at the end of the countdown is to toast with champagne.
 An impressive spectacle of lights and sounds begins at that moment, followed by the launching of fireworks over the Tagus.